 Lawyers at trial are competing for the trust and confidence of the judge and jury.
 Demonstrating knowledge of the facts provides the opportunity for the lawyer to direct the flow of the trial, much like the director of a movie decides how and when to stage the scene.

 In addition, trial preparation should always include a thorough review of relevant case law, even in matters where you believe you are comfortable with the legal principles involved.
-Reading cases on point and analyzing the fact pattern along with any emphasis the court has placed on certain facts helps to organize a lawyer’s game plan for
+Reading cases on point and analyzing the fact pattern along with any emphasis the court has placed on certain facts helps to organize a lawyer’s game plan for trial and increases the likelihood that all of the elements of proof necessary to support a verdict in the client’s favor are in the record.

 In summary, the importance of all these aspects of preparation cannot be understated.
 Successful lawyers know and understand these principles.